Naru-03/AI-Medical-History-Summary-Generator/docs/AI-Competition-Submission.md

 # AI Medical History Summary Generator – Competition Submission

 ## Executive Summary
 This submission presents a full-stack AI-enabled application featuring a Python Flask backend and a React frontend.
-The system provides secure upload/management of patient-like documents, a responsive dashboard UI, theming, notifications, and a ready-to-run developer experience.
-The documentation includes architecture, data flow, project structure, setup, evaluation, risks, ethics, and future work.
+The system provides secure upload/management of medical documents, a responsive dashboard UI, theming, notifications, and a ready-to-run developer experience.
+It scaffolds an AI Medical History Summarizer that produces concise, role‑aware summaries with source citations (provenance) and clear safety guardrails.
+The documentation covers architecture, data flow, project structure, setup, evaluation, Responsible AI, and future work.

 ## Problem Statement
 Design a small, maintainable AI-driven app scaffold with a clear frontend–backend separation, easy local setup, and UX primitives (theme, notifications, navigation).
 The system should be extensible for future AI tasks like document analysis, summarization, and history tracking while maintaining clean architecture.